 Blood and urine tests

 Identifying Ebola in people who have been infected for only a few days is difficult because early symptoms, such as fever, can be caused by more common infections.
 However, if people with these symptoms are in or have traveled from areas where Ebola is occurring, doctors suspect Ebola.
-The Centers for Disease Control and Prevention (CDC) has provided guidelines for health care practitioners to enable them to evaluate travelers returning from such areas.
+The Centers for Disease Control and Prevention (CDC) has provided guidelines for health care professionals to enable them to evaluate travelers returning from such areas.

 If doctors suspect Ebola, they take samples of blood and urine from the person and test them to confirm the infection.